dehesselle/virtctl/README.md

 - Reload systemd's configuration with `systemctl daemon-reload`

 ### 3...2...1...Go!
-Accoring to the example above: start your VM with `systemctl start vm@debian`.
-Check if it came up with `systemctl status vm@debian` and take a look at the logfile (`LOGFILE` in `virtctl.conf`, default is `/var/log/virtctl.log`).
+Accoring to the example above: start your VM with `systemctl start kvm@debian`.
+Check if it came up with `systemctl status kvm@debian` and take a look at the logfile (`LOGFILE` in `virtctl.conf`, default is `/var/log/virtctl.log`).

 If you want systemd to automatically start and stop it on boot/shutdown, enable it with `systemctl enable vm@debian` and change your default target with `systemctl set-default hypervisor`.

 ## Famous last words
-_It should work!_ - I'm using this myself on a daily basis.
+_"It should work!"_ - I'm using this myself on a daily basis.
 Granted, my setup is rather simple because I don't have to deal with multiple physical or virtual networks and I can live with the naming-related requirements above.
-On the other hand, if you have a more complex setup, that is where this solution falls short.

-### Todos
+There will be further development to remedy some of the limitations/ease up on the requirements (and take care of the issues), but virtctl will never become a "jack of all trades"-kind of solution.

-- get virtual network name from XML
+### Contributions
-- provide a hook script (see [libvirt wiki]( http://wiki.libvirt.org/page/Networking/#Forwarding_Incoming_Connections))
+There is a PKGBUILD created by [NihlisticPandemonium](https://github.com/nihilisticpandemonium), so virtctl is available in the [AUR](https://aur.archlinux.org/packages/virtctl-git/) 🙂 - thank you very much!

 ## License
 [MIT](LICENSE)